WordPress/gutenberg/docs/how-to-guides/block-tutorial/block-supports.md

 {% end %}

 Now, let's alter the block.json file for that block, and add the supports key.
+(If you're not using a block.json file, you can also add the key to the `registerBlockType` function call)

 ```json
 {